Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-Throughout this paper, integrable systems have compact fibers unless otherwise stated, so the above completeness assumption is satisfied and $\Phi$ is a moment map for a Hamiltonian $\R^n$-action (upon identifying the Lie algebra of $\R^n$ with $\R^n$).
+so the above completeness assumption is satisfied and $\Phi$ is a moment map for a Hamiltonian $\R^n$-action (upon identifying the Lie algebra of $\R^n$ with $\R^n$).
 For this reason, it is referred to as the {\em moment map} of the system.

 Many of the integrable systems considered in this paper arise from restricting a given system to a subset.